ChrstphrHll/npc_gen/students/Julyo Agassi.md

 ---
 ### Description
 - 5th year Dwarf Sorcerer in Elkenval
-- wavy dark red hair that's braided with blue ribbon (long), Green eyes, and Dark Brown skin
+- short curly black hair that's plain, Green eyes, and Dark Brown skin
 - Is Stable and Harsh, and has Peace as their ideal

 ### Organizations